SkyAPM/Organization/README.md

 # Voting

-In various situations the OpenSkywalking shall hold a vote.
+In various situations the SkyAPM shall hold a vote.
 These votes can happen on the phone, email, or via a voting service, when appropriate.
 Voters can either respond "agree, yes, +1", "disagree, no, -1", or "abstain".
 A vote passes with two-thirds vote of votes cast.
 An abstain vote equals not voting at all.

 吴晟 [@wu-sheng](https://github.com/wu-sheng) has a special veto power: override the voting result, default: not use.

 # History
 吴晟, Sheng Wu [@wu-sheng](https://github.com/wu-sheng) created SkyWalking main repositories(including UI) at Oct.
 2015.
 And contributed this project to the OpenSkywalking Organization at 2017.
+At 2019, the org rename to **SkyAPM** to avoid branding issue, because SkyWalking now is the project, logo and brand of Apache Software Foundation.

 **SkyWalking's formal two major repositories have been contributed to and accepted by [Apache Software Foundation](https://github.com/apache).**